 “This is a massive data set and we base our security moves on this feedback loop,” Kovakina said.

-One of the main threats to the security and integrity of Android devices is sideloading, or installing apps from third-party app stores.
-This is common practice in many countries, especially China and India, where alternative app stores flourish.
+One of the main threats to the security and integrity of Android devices is sideloading or installing apps from third-party app stores.
+This is a common practice in many countries, especially China and India, where alternative app stores flourish.
 The apps in those stores don’t go through the scanning and vetting process that apps in the Play store do, so there’s little in the way of barriers for attackers or shady developers trying to get their apps onto users’ phones.

 The sideloading problem is mainly an Android one because of the way Apple has set up its hardware and software ecosystems.
-The iPhone generally won’t allow users to install apps from anywhere other than the App Store, unless the device is jailbroken.
+The iPhone generally won’t allow users to install apps from anywhere other than the App Store unless the device is jailbroken.
 But Android is an open operating system, so users have the ability to install whatever apps they choose, something that makes life much more difficult for folks like Kovakina.